HumanSignal/label-studio/docs/source/guide/install_k8s.md

 4. Install or upgrade Label Studio using Helm.

-### Use Helm to install Label Studio on your Kubernetes cluster
+## Use Helm to install Label Studio on your Kubernetes cluster

 Use Helm to install Label Studio on your Kubernetes cluster.
 Provide your custom resource definitions YAML file.
 Specify any environment variables that you need to set for your Label Studio installation using the `--set` argument with the `helm install` command.

+!!! note
+    If you are deploying to a production environment, you should set the `SSRF_PROTECTION_ENABLED: true` environment variable.
+See [Secure Label Studio](security#Enable-SSRF-protection-for-production-environments).

 From the command line, run the following: